-Based on published psychology research on name impressions (scale: 0-100)
+Based on published psychology research on name impressions.
+Average is about 50; standout names can exceed 100.

 How masculine or feminine the name sounds to others.
 Lower scores = more feminine, higher = more masculine.

 Camille is a name that inspires trust.
 It carries strong associations with integrity, loyalty, and dependability.
-With exceptionally strong morality (78/100) paired with equally impressive warmth (76/100), Camille creates a well-rounded first impression.
-Overall, Camille is a name with strong positive associations, averaging 62/100 across all five personality dimensions.
+With exceptionally strong morality (78 on the 0-100+ research scale) paired with equally impressive warmth (76 on the 0-100+ research scale), Camille creates a well-rounded first impression.
+Overall, Camille is a name with strong positive associations, averaging 62 across all five personality dimensions on the 0-100+ research scale.

 These names have similar perception scores across the five research dimensions.